This post may contain affiliate links. Please see our affiliate notice for details.

 Frequently Asked Questions

-It's preferred to enjoy con con as soon as it's made and I strongly suggest this, but if you do have leftovers, they will keep well in the fridge for around 4 days.
+It’s preferred to enjoy concón as soon as it’s made and I strongly suggest this, but if you do have leftovers, they will keep well in the fridge for around 4 days.
 You can reheat it in a pot on the stovetop or in the microwave.
-However, I must note that the texture will not be the same.
+However, I must note that if you reheat it in the microwave the texture will not be the same.
 It will be more on the chewy side.

 This crispy rice is perfect to serve with all of your favorite Dominican main dishes.
 Try it with: